tach-tech/reverse-me/README.md

 ## How help me

-If you want to help me; please give me suggestion for user interface (in discord)
+If you want to help me; please give me suggestion for user interface (go "About-me")

 ## About me